 Q. I filed my FAFSA as planning to live on-campus and now my plans have changed.
 What will that mean for my financial aid?

 A: Financial aid eligibility is based upon your cost of attendance.
-The on-campus cost of attendance is higher than the off campus or living at home with parents.
-As such as your cost of attendance must be re-calculated.
-This could lower your financial need thus having an effect on your need based assistance.
-In addition, any specific scholarships that you have received special renewal guidelines that require on campus living, you will no longer be eligible to receive.
+The on-campus cost of attendance is higher than the off-campus or living at home with parents.
+As such, your cost of attendance must be re-calculated.
+This could lower your financial need, thus having an effect on your need based assistance.
+In addition, any specific scholarships that you have received that have special renewal guidelines that require on-campus living, you will no longer be eligible to receive.
 It is important to review prior letters before making a decision to move off campus.
 We will process your initial award letter based upon your housing indication as listed on the FAFSA.
-If after you receive your initial award letter, you decide a different housing arrangement, you will need to email our office firstname.lastname@example.org.
+If after you receive your initial award letter, you decide a different housing arrangement, you will need to email our office at email@example.com.

 Q. When will my funds disburse to my student account?

 A: Once we reach the census date, we will review eligibility for disbursement on assistance that you have accepted on your award letter or e-award letter.
 Disbursement happens one week after the census date on aid that you have accepted.

 Q. I have a Perkins Loan and a Stafford Loan on my award letter.
 I don't need to borrow both of them, so which one should I borrow?

 A: As a consumer borrower, you would need to compare the terms of each loan and make your decision.
 The interest rate and repayment terms vary with each program.
 More information on each is available at studentaid.ed.gov.
 It is best to use a calculator to determine which loan is best for you to borrow.
 Simply enter the amount of your loan, the interest from above, a 10 year repayment term, and click calculate.
 It may also be helpful to review our CashCourse on Repaying Student Loans.

 Q. I am seeking my second degree.
 Am I eligible for Carson-Newman grants and scholarships?